PIPL

 Piping Plover Pair Observations

-There were Piping Plover pairs observed at Sherwood Island, Long Beach, Milford Point, Sandy Point, and Bluff Point between May 30th and June 12th.
+There were Piping Plover pairs observed at Long Beach, Milford Point, and Sandy Point between July 24th and August 8th.

 American Oystercatcher Data Summary